-creation of a "technological alliance" and stipulated the strengthening and expansion of cooperation in the energy sector.51 According to Bruno Mariotto Jubran, Putin's visit had a strategic character for Moscow, because at the end of 2003, the Brazilian Air Force (FAB) reopened the bidding for the acquisition of military fighters.52 This official visit would be an opportunity for the Kremlin to "convince Brazilian authorities about the superiority of its SU-35s compared to its competitors."
-This agreement, if carried out, would represent the greatest advance in defense cooperation since the establishment of diplomatic relations between the two countries.53
+In this context, the first visit of Russian President Vladimir Putin to Brazil, in 2004, celebrated the creation of a "technological alliance" and stipulated the strengthening and expansion of cooperation in the energy sector.
+According to Bruno Mariotto Jubran, Putin's visit had a strategic character for Moscow, because at the end of 2003, the Brazilian Air Force (FAB) reopened the bidding for the acquisition of military fighters.
+This official visit would be an opportunity for the Kremlin to "convince Brazilian authorities about the superiority of its SU-35s compared to its competitors."
+This agreement, if carried out, would represent the greatest advance in defense cooperation since the establishment of diplomatic relations between the two countries.

-Although Russian aircraft were technically superior to their competitors, such an agreement never materialized.54 In 2008, the FAB officially withdrew the Russian proposal from the final bidding phase.
-This decision was taken one week after the official visit of Russian President Dimitri Medvedev to Brazil, and during joint military training between Moscow and Caracas on the Venezuelan coast.55 Still in this context, Boris Martinov argues that the reason for the Brazilian government's refusal to accept the Russian proposal is mainly due to the Russian manufacturer Sukhoi refusing to transfer advanced military technologies involved in the making of these aircraft.56
+Although Russian aircrafts were technically superior to their competitors, such an agreement never materialized.
+In 2008, the FAB officially withdrew the Russian proposal from the final bidding phase.
+This decision was taken one week after the official visit of Russian President Dimitri Medvedev to Brazil, and during joint military training between Moscow and Caracas on the Venezuelan coast.
+Still in this context, Boris Martinov argues that the reason for the Brazilian government's refusal to accept the Russian proposal is mainly due to the Russian manufacturer Sukhoi refusing to transfer advanced military technologies involved in the making of these aircrafts.

-On the other hand, during Medvedev's visit, the Brazilian government announced the purchase of twelve Mi-35 helicopters, worth US\$150 million, the delivery of which was initiated in 2010 and completed in 2014, despite Brazil's budgetary difficulties.
-This was the first and only sale of heavy military equipment between Brazil and Russia so far, and it can be considered the most relevant military cooperation between the two countries.57 On this occasion, Brazil and Russia signed the Agreement on Military-Technical Cooperation and suspended visa requirements for tourists on visits of up to ninety days.
-In a press statement, Lula recalled that Brazil and Russia were in favor of a multipolar and just global order, and indicated that the two countries, together with China and India, should take advantage of the opportunities generated by the global economic crisis to further advance their development agendas.58
+On the other hand, during Medvedev's visit, the Brazilian government announced the purchase of twelve Mi-35 helicopters, worth US\$150 million, which were delivered "with difficulties" between 2010 and 2014.
+This was the first and only sale of heavy military equipment between Brazil and Russia so far, and it can be considered the most relevant military cooperation between the two countries.
+On this occasion, Brazil and Russia signed the Agreement on Military-Technical Cooperation and suspended visa requirements for tourists on visits of up to ninety days.
+In a press statement, Lula recalled that Brazil and Russia were in favor of a multipolar and just global order, and indicated that the two countries, together with China and India, should take advantage of the opportunities generated by the global economic crisis to further advance their development agendas.

 The Military-Technical Cooperation agreement is the one-year mark of intense bilateral negotiations in this area.
 According to Brazilian press reports, in early 2008, Brazilian Defense Minister Nelson Jobim and Minister of Strategic Affairs Mangabeira Unger visited Russia in an attempt to conclude agreements on the construction of a Brazilian nuclear submarine and of a military vehicle factory in southern Brazil, but the visit did not bring results.
-59 In April, however, Valentin Sobolev, vice president of the Russian Security Council, visited Brazil and signed a Cooperation Agreement with the Brazilian minister of strategic affairs for the launching of satellites and the construction of rockets and airplanes, providing for the transfer of technology and the possibility of developing an alternative to the American localization system.60
+In April, however, Valentin Sobolev, vice president of the Russian Security Council, visited Brazil and signed a Cooperation Agreement with the Brazilian minister of strategic affairs for the launching of satellites and the construction of rockets and airplanes, providing for the transfer of technology and the possibility of developing an alternative to the American localization system.